trifork/cheetah-lib-shared-dotnet/README.md

 features offered by this library:

 * Prometheus exposed on a kestrel server
-* Helper methods for Authentication against OpenSearch
+* Helper methods for connecting and authentication against OpenSearch
 * Helper methods for Authentication against Kafka
 * Helper methods for building OpenSearch-search indices